Ekkehard-Schulze/indoor-climate-logger/README.md

   **you may like to use**
   - the script _switch_RPiPico_to_USB_read_log_mode.py_, which runs in CPython on the PC and renames _boot.py_ to boot.bak on the microcontroller, when plugged to a USB port, even when the controller's filesystem is mounted read-only.
-After a reset of the microcontroller, the files system is mounted read only for the controller, and now the logged data are accessibel for the PC.
+After a subsequent reset of the microcontroller, the files system is mounted read only for the controller, and the logged data are accessibel for the PC.
 This is required, when WiFi is not available.
 	For convenience, this script may be located on the controller, however it must be run with the PC's CPython interpreter.